alephium/www/src/content/news/alephium-core-contributors-f35eeaeaf0a0/index.md

 #### What should we call you, and where are you located?

-My name is <a href="https://twitter.com/jameskbh" data-href="https://twitter.com/jameskbh">Thiago Freitas</a>, and I’m currently living in Lisbon, Portugal.
+My name is <a href="https://twitter.com/jameskbh" >Thiago Freitas</a>, and I’m currently living in Lisbon, Portugal.

 #### What/where did you study?
 What are your past notable experiences?